bem/bem-core/MIGRATION.md

 The same is true for the methods `getMod()`, `hasMod()`, `toggleMod()`, and `delMod()`.

 ##### Deleted methods and fields

-Removed the `dropElemCache()` method.
-Now the caches are invalidated automatically when the DOM is modified.
-Issue: [#1352](https://github.com/bem/bem-core/issues/1352).

 The following methods were deleted from the block API: `elemify()`, `elemParams()`, and the `onElemSetMod` field.
 The corresponding functionality is provided in instances of elements.